-In 1996 an English engineer, Frederick Philip Selwyn, patented a ‘fluid pressure amplifier’ which differed in many ways to the contemporary ram pump technology by the development of a venturi effect waste valve.
+In 1996, English engineer, Frederick Philip Selwyn, patented a ‘fluid pressure amplifier’ which revolutionised ram pump technology with a new venturi effect valve for the Zero Energy Papa Pump.

-This utilises the low pressure generated by high velocity water flow around a curve-shaped elastomeric valve (with low pressure loss) to allow a valve design that enables rapid closure and with a relatively small cross sectional area and low weight.
-This venturi valve is configured as a ring section positioned around the supply inlet of the pump with the delivery outlet of the pump being directly in line.
+This Venturi Valve uses the low pressure generated by high velocity water flow around a curve-shaped elastomeric valve (with low pressure loss) enabling rapid closure and with a relatively small cross sectional area and low weight.
+The Venturi Valve is configured as a ring section positioned around the supply inlet of the pump with the delivery outlet of the pump being directly in line.
 This allows the pump structure to be concentric and therefore inherently strong.
 Upon closure of the valve, it permits efficient water delivery by acting in line with the supply via a second smaller venturi effect delivery non return valve.
 The elastomeric material and operation of these valves also allows them to self-return without weight or spring assistance.

 Inside the Papa Ram Pump

 Water enters the ram pump through the supply port and flows around the main valve to the exhaust port.